YasirAssi/react-project/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-{
-title: "Our Service",
-content:
+---

+# Project Overview

+## 1. Our Service

-"This website is a project that was created for the purpose of providing a management system that allows business users to publish content using UI Cards.
-The published content will be available in different parts of the site.", },
+This website is a project created to provide a management system for business users to publish content using UI Cards.
+The published content will be available in different parts of the site.

-{
-title: "Our HomePage",
-content:
+## 2. Our HomePage

-"This is the first station that users will be redirected when they access the site.
-In this page, users can see the other users business cards, also they can the business info onClick on the info icon thet directs them to the business Details Page.", },
+The first station redirects users to view other users' business cards.
+Users can click on the info icon to access the business Details Page.

-{
-title: "First to Sign Up",
+## 3. First to Sign Up

-content:
-"In order to have access to the site, users must first sign up in the rehister Page.
-Here, user need to insert his information (name, title, Email etc.) There are three different types of users: Admin,Business and User.", },
+To access the site, users must first sign up on the register page.
+Users need to insert their information (name, title, email, etc.).
+There are three user types: Admin, Business, and User.

-{
-title: "Second move to Log In",
+## 4. Second Move to Log In

-content:
-"As we Sayed Earlier there are three different types of users: Admin,Business and User.
-Each user type has different privileges and can access, while the Buisness user can create, edit and delete their own cards.
-User can only see the published cards also to like them.
-On the other hand, Admin can access all the features of the site.", },
+There are three user types: Admin, Business, and User.
+Each user type has different privileges.
+The Business user can create, edit, and delete their own cards.
+Users can only see published cards and like them.
+Admin can access all site features.

-{
-title: "Create Your Own Cards",
+## 5. Create Your Own Cards

-content:
-"Only Admin and Business users can create their own cards.
-In this Page users can create their own cards by filling the form with the necessary and valid information.", },
+Only Admin and Business users can create their own cards.
+Users can create cards by filling out the form with necessary and valid information.

-{
-title: "Update Your Cards",
-content:
+## 6. Update Your Cards

-"Only Admin and Business users can update their own cards by entering the wanted information in the form.", },
+Only Admin and Business users can update their own cards by entering the desired information in the form.

-{
-title: "Sure You have Your Favorites",
+## 7. Sure You Have Your Favorites

-content:
-"By clickin on the star icon, the user can add the card to his Favoraite Page.
-This page will be available only if the user is signed in.
-Every favorite card will be specilized by turning the star icon into yellow.", },
+By clicking on the star icon, users can add the card to their Favorite Page.
+This page is available only if the user is signed in.
+Every favorite card is marked by turning the star icon yellow.

-{
-title: "Know more about the business",
-content:
+## 8. Know More About the Business

-"As mentioned before, users can see the business details by clicking the info icon.
-This page will show the business card, the business name, the business location, the business phone number and the business email.", },
+Users can see business details by clicking the info icon.
+This page shows the business card, business name, business location, business phone number, and business email.

-{
-title: "Finally, update us with your new in your profile changes",
-content:
+## 9. Finally, Update Us with Your Profile Changes

-"Profile page will be available only if the user is signed in.
-Here, usercan update his information (name, title, Email etc.).", },
+The Profile page is available only if the user is signed in.
+Here, users can update their information (name, title, email, etc.).